 If you are a Columbia student and are interested in working on a research project for course credit (UN3950 “Supervised Individual Research”), contact Dr. Baldassano at firstname.lastname@example.org to inquire about the current availability of independent study positions in the lab.
-Sophomores should also consider applying for the Psychology Honors Program which involves supervised research during Junior and Senior year.
+Students starting their Junior year (or their second-to-last year) should also consider applying for the Senior Thesis Advanced Research program which involves supervised research during your final three semesters.

 Over the summer, it is possible to work full-time as a paid research assistant on projects in the lab.
 Generally people who have already been involved in the lab are prioritized for these positions since they are limited in number.
 Alternatively, consider applying for research funding such as through Columbia’s research scholar programs, which can allow you to bring your own funding support to work in the lab.

 PhD applications are handled through a central application process in the Psychology department, but you should reach out directly to Dr. Baldassano at email@example.com before applying to inquire about whether he will be accepting students.
 Entrance to the Columbia Psychology PhD program is highly selective, as we receive hundreds of applications for fewer than a dozen positions, and substantial prior research experience (as an undergrad or post-undergrad) is typically necessary for your application to be competitive.